behnamzahiri/-Self-Driving-Car--Advanced-Lane-Tracking/writeup.md

 ![alt text][image1]

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The main pipeline for processing single images is contained within `process_image()` function and consists of the following steps:

+#### 1. Undistorting the image
+Using the distortion matrix obtained from the camera calibration, I used OpenCV function `cv2.undistort()` to undistort the image.
+A sample results is shown below:
+![alt text][image7]
-![alt text][image2]
+![alt text][image8]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Applying color and gradient transforms and masking

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image.
+The thresholding is contained within the `sobel_hls_threshold()` function that takes the undistorted image from previous step as input.
+The color thresholding is defined on the HLS color maps and thresholds the H and S channels, whereas the gradient threshold acts on the x-direction.
+Here's an example of my output for this step:
+![alt text][image9]
+![alt text][image10]

+Additionally I define a polygon mask using `vertex()` function to obtain the pixles only within a region of interest using `region_of_interest()` function.
+Result would look like this
-![alt text][image3]
+![alt text][image11]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+#### 3. Perspective transform

+Matrices of the perspective transform are obtained from `warp_parameters()` function and later used within `cv2.warpPerspective()` to get a top view of the road.

  I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(